feedhenry-templates/sync-ios-app/README.md

 Target Product: RHMAP
 Product Versions: RHMAP 3.7.0+
 Source: https://github.com/feedhenry-templates/sync-ios-app
-Prerequisites: fh-ios-sdk : 3.+, Xcode : 7.2+, iOS SDK : iOS7+, CocoaPods: 1.0.1+
+Prerequisites: fh-ios-sdk : 3.+, Xcode : 8+, iOS SDK : iOS8+, CocoaPods: 1.0.1+

 ## What is it?

 This application manages items in a collection that is synchronized with a remote RHMAP cloud application.
 The user can create, update, and delete collection items.
-Refer to [SyncApp/fhconfig.plist](SyncApp/fhconfig.plist) for the delevant pieces of code and configuraiton.

 If you do not have access to a RHMAP instance, you can sign up for a free instance at [https://openshift.feedhenry.com/](https://openshift.feedhenry.com/).